xmartlabs/Eureka/Readme.md

 * **cellUpdate()**

 	The cellUpdate will be called each time the cell appears on screen.
 Here you can change how the title and value of your row is set or change the appearance (colors, fonts, etc) depending on variables that might not be present at cell creation time.

+* **onCellHighlight()**

+  The onCellHighlight will be invoked whenever the cell or any subview become the first responder.

+* **onCellUnHighlight()**

+  The onCellUnHighlight will be invoked whenever the cell or any subview resign the first responder.

+* **onExpandInlineRow()**

+  The onExpandInlineRow will be invoked before expand the inline row.
+This does only apply to the rows conforming to the `InlineRowType` protocol.

+* **onCollapseInlineRow()**

+  The onCollapseInlineRow will be invoked before collapse the inline row.
+This does only apply to the rows conforming to the `InlineRowType` protocol.

 * **onPresent()**

 	This method will be called by a row just before presenting another view controller.
 This does only apply to the rows conforming to the `PresenterRowType` protocol.
 You can use this to set up the presented controller.